Datto Holding Corp. (NYSE:MSP) Insider Sells $702,380.20 in Stock

 Datto Holding Corp.
-(NYSE:MSP – Get Rating) insider Christopher Edward Mccloskey sold 24,170 shares of the firm’s stock in a transaction dated Friday, April 8th.
+(NYSE:MSP – Get Rating) insider Christopher Edward Mccloskey sold 24,170 shares of the business’s stock in a transaction on Friday, April 8th.
 The stock was sold at an average price of $29.06, for a total value of $702,380.20.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

 Christopher Edward Mccloskey also recently made the following trade(s):